ivodopiviz/ShellGame/README.md

 3. Run `gulp`.
 4. Your default browser should open and the game should start playing.

+Alternatively, you might run the game simply by opening the `index.html` file in the `dist` directory.

 ## About

 Simple "Shell Game" written in JavaScript using Pixi.js and TweenMax.